kingwill101/configr/docs/modules/blockinfile-module.md

 # BlockInFile Module

-Inserts/updates/removes multi-line blocks in files — Ansible-style `blockinfile`.
+Inserts/updates/removes multi-line blocks in files.

 ## Overview

-The BlockInFile Module manages multi-line blocks of text in files, similar to Ansible's `blockinfile` module.
+The BlockInFile Module manages multi-line blocks of text in files.
 It wraps content between customizable marker lines, making it easy to manage blocks inserted by automation tools.

 ## Features